ArnaultMICHEL/guacamole-compose/README.md

 ### TLS X.509 server certificates

-> **Please note:**  haproxy sni requires *uniq* certs for *each* backend so you'll need separate X.509 server certificates for guacamole and keycloak
+> **Please note:**  haproxy sni requires *uniq* X.509 server certificates for *each* backend, so you'll need separate certificates for guacamole and keycloak

 You have 3 options :

 - **generate self signed server certificates** : fast but dirty (on a security point of view)
   - set `TLS_LETS_ENCRYPT=false` in `.env` file
-  - Please add init/guacamole.crt and init/keycloak.crt to your browser's trusted certificates.
+  - Please add init/guacamole.crt and init/keycloak.crt to your browser's trusted certificates after generation (`./setup.sh` execution).

 - **use free server certificates** : you need a public IP linked to DNS A records on ${GUAC_HOSTNAME} and ${KC_HOSTNAME}
   - set `TLS_LETS_ENCRYPT=true` in `.env` file